d12frosted/elpa-mirror/gnu/vertico-readme.txt

     unobtrusive UI since it can be configured to open only when requested.
 Furthermore since Mct uses a fully functional buffer you can reuse all your familar buffer commands inside the completions buffer.
-The main distinction to an approach like Vertico's is that `*Completions*' buffer displays all matching candidates.
+The main distinction to Vertico's approach is that `*Completions*' buffer displays all matching candidates.
 On the one hand this is good since it allows you to interact with all the candidates and jump around with Isearch or Avy.
-On the other hand it necessarily causes a small slowdown in comparison to Vertico, which only displays a small subset of candidates.
+On the other hand it necessarily causes a slowdown in comparison to Vertico, which only displays a subset of candidates.
+Mct supports completion in region via its `mct-region-mode'.

 [Selectrum] <https://github.com/raxod502/selectrum>